marjanpoimijat/berry-picker-tracker-docs/db_locally_instructions.md

 SELECT current_user;
 ```

-if you don't know your current user's password, you can define it in psql terminal with command:
+If you don't know your current user's password, you can define it in psql terminal with command:

 ```
 \password *username*